 Glacier Hot Pools

 Wow, what a day!
-The best way to cap off this epic day on the South Island of New Zealand it so soak in the Franz Josef Glacier Hot Pools.
-Be sure to book ahead of time.
+The best way to cap off this epic day on the South Island of New Zealand it so soak in a hot pool.

 Tatare Tunnels Walk